e-caste/katacoda-scenarios/weee-open-sardina/step1.md

 ### Trying the script

-After the commands have run, you can click on the following command to edit your configuration `nano config.py`{{execute}}.
+After the commands have run, you can click on the following command to edit your configuration `vim config.py`{{execute}}.
+Use h,j,k,l to move around and save the file writing :wq and Enter.

 After having configured config.py, you can now click here to start the sardina: `python3 main.py`{{execute}}